Fred Ohebshalom: Philanthropy

 Ohebshalom sits on the boards of the Iranian American Jewish Committee and of the Bet Hadassah Iranian Jewish Center.
 He has also served as president of the Sephardic Heritage Alliance and represents the Iranian community on the board of the Hebrew Immigrant Aid Society.
 He is a benefactor of the Parviz Ohebshalom Cancer Pain and Palliative Medicine Clinic at Shaare Zedek Medical Center in Jerusalem (named in honor of his brother) and Meir Panim which is dedicated to feeding hungry Israelis.
 He was an early founder of the Beth Hadassah Synagogue in Great Neck, New York.

 Personal life

 Ohebshalom lives in Kings Point, New York with his wife Yvonne; they have four children: Richard, Sandy, Alex and Stephanie.
 His son Alexander serves as Vice President at Empire Management.

 His son Richard is also the CEO and Founder of the real estate development firm, Pink Stone Capital.
-His brother Nadir is President of residential and commercial property management company Gatsby Enterprises.
+His brother Nader is President of residential and commercial property management company Gatsby Enterprises.
 Real estate developer Ben Shaoul interned with his company.